Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Coded Distributed Computing

 \subsection{The Mapping Strategy}

-In the Map phase, the files are placed at the workers, and the Map functions are computed to generate local IVs.
-For $K\ $workers, there are $2^{K}-1$ non-empty worker subsets.
-Each of the $N$ files is placed in only one worker subset.
-Let $t_{n,\Sc}$ be a file placement indicator to indicate whether file $n$ is exclusively placed in the worker subset $\Sc$:
+In the Map phase, the files are placed at the workers, and the Map functions are computed to generate local IVs. {For $K\ $workers, there are $2^{K}-1$ non-empty worker subsets in $\Kc$: $\{\Sc:\Sc\subseteq\Kc,\Sc\ne\emptyset\}$.
+When a file is placed at a set of workers (one of $2^K-1$ subsets), we can use $\Sc$ to index its placement at these workers.
+In other words, each of the $N$ files is placed in only one \emph{unique} worker subset $\Sc$ among the $2^{K}-1$ subsets.
+Let $t_{n,\Sc}$ be a file placement indicator to indicate whether file $n$ is exclusively placed in the worker subset $\Sc$}~\footnote{{Note that the file placement strategy associates each file with only one unique worker subset in $\{\Sc:\Sc\subseteq\Kc,\Sc\ne\emptyset\}$, which contains \emph{all} workers that the file is stored at.
+Although for a file placed at $\Sc$, it is also located in any subset $\Sc^{\prime}\subset\Sc$, the subset $\Sc^{\prime}$ does not contain all workers that the file is stored at and is incomplete.
+Based on our file placement strategy description, it is only correct to say that the file is placed in $\Sc$.}}:

 Then, we have the file placement constraint for each file as Furthermore, the files placed at worker $k\in\Kc$ cannot exceed the worker's mapping load $M_k$, given by the following mapping load constraint